YassineAnouar/Automated-School-Bell-System/README.md

 ---

-## 🎯 Project Objectives
+## 🎯 Project Goals
-- Automate school bell ringing based on time schedules
+- Control the school bell automatically according to the schedule
-- Improve accuracy and reliability of bell timing
+- Improve the accuracy and reliability of bell timing
-- Reduce human error in daily school operations
+- Reduce human error

 ---

 ## ⚙️ System Overview
 The system operates by comparing real-time clock data with predefined schedules.
-When the scheduled time is reached, the system automatically triggers the bell.
+When the scheduled time arrives, the system automatically rings the bell.

 ---

 ## 🧩 Components Used
-- Microcontroller (Arduino / ESP32)
+- Microcontroller (Arduino)
-- Relay module
+- Relay
-- Real-Time Clock (RTC) module
+- RTC
+- LCD
+- Push Button (MENU-UP-DOWN-BACK)
-- Power supply
+- Power supply 5V
-- Electric bell

 ---